cicirello/javadoc-cleanup/README.md

 ```

 ## Examples in Other Projects

+If you would like to see examples where the action is actively used, here are a few repositories that
+are actively using the `javadoc-cleanup` action.
+The table provides a link to repositories using the
+action, and direct links to the relevant workflow as well as to the api documentation sites that result
+from the workflow.

 | Repository | Workflow | Javadocs |
 | :----- | :----- | :----- |